Infected Blood in Scotland

 Introduction

-2,500 people, without a bleeding disorder, who received blood transfusions in this period were also infected.
-When the Penrose Inquiry reported in March 2015 there were only 471 survivors of blood transfusion infection in Scotland.
-Our friends at the Scottish Infected Blood Forum campaign for people infected by blood transfusion or blood products and we work closely with them to give all those affected in Scotland a strong voice.
+Additionally, 2,500 individuals without bleeding disorders who received blood transfusions during this period were also infected.
+When the Penrose Inquiry was published, only 471 of these individuals were still alive.
+The Scottish Infected Blood Forum also represents those infected through blood transfusions or blood products, and we work closely with them to ensure all affected individuals in Scotland have a strong voice.

 The Campaign in Scotland